pantheon-systems/documentation/source/_docs/ldap-and-ldaps.md

 // Custom OpenLDAP Configuration for Client Certificates for LDAPS
-// Un-comment lines if that you may need for configuration
+// Un-comment lines that you may need for configuration

 // LDAP - specify file that contains the TLS CA Certificate.
 // Can also be used to provide intermediate certificate to trust remote servers.